 DR. I-HSUAN TSAI - Head of Piano and Theory Faculty

-I-Hsuan Tsai is the head of the piano and theory department at VanderCook College of Msuic.
+I-Hsuan Tsai is the head of the piano and theory department at VanderCook College of Music.
 Dr. Tsai joined the teaching faculty at VanderCook in 2004.
 Previously, she taught at the University of Cincinnati and Coastal Carolina Community College.
 Dr. Tsai received a doctor of musical arts in piano from the College-Conservatory of Music at University of Cincinnati, a master of music in piano and bassoon, and a bachelor of music in piano from Indiana University.
 An active soloist and chamber musician, she is the winner of the Buckeye Piano Competition and the Graves Piano competition.
 Dr. Tsai’s recent performances include concerts at the Kennedy Center, the United Nations, live performances on WFMT, the Aspen Music Festival, Roosevelt University, Northeastern University, as well as the Dame Myra Hess Memorial Concert Series.
 She also has performed and taught internationally in Mexico, Brazil, China, Portugal, and Taiwan.

 JUSTIN KVEDARAS - Director of Outreach and Ensembles Coordinator

 Justin Kvedaras is the Director of Outreach and Ensembles Coordinator at VanderCook College of Music.
-Before starting at VanderCook, Justin taught music for a number of years.
+Before starting at VanderCook, Justin taught general music and band for a number of years.
 In his current role, Justin directs several large festivals and clinics for Chicago area middle and high school music students.
 In addition, he assists in managing the needs of the various VanderCook musical ensembles and directs the day to day logistics of the college.
 Justin holds a Bachelor of Music Education degree from the University of Iowa